+Then the ground state of the system would be a doublet, rather than a singlet.
+For example, when $J < 0$, the ground states of the two-spin system are

+The type-I strange correlator $C^\mathrm{I}_{xx}(x)$ defined in \eqnref{eq:strange_typeI} evaluated as \eqnref{scItemporal} would be short ranged, as a single $S_x$ operator does not connect these two states within the doublet; { however, the type-II strange correlator $C^{\mathrm{II}}_{xx}(x)$ is still long-ranged, as the operator $S_x S'_x$ can connect the two states within the doublet}.
+Both $C^\mathrm{I}_{zz}$ and $C^{\mathrm{II}}_{zz}$ are long-ranged, as both the ground states are eigenstates of $S_z$ and $S'_z$.

-It was concluded before that the edge state of the SPT state with $\mathbb{Z}_2 \times \mathbb{Z}^\text{avg}_2$ symmetry is trivial (though the SPT state was still considered nontrivial)~\cite{MaWang2022}, where $\mathbb{Z}^\text{avg}_2$ is the average symmetry that only exists after disorder average.
-Our calculation indicates that the boundary state, which is directly related to the type-I strange correlator, may not be the best diagnosis for systems under decoherence; instead, the type-II strange correlator serves as another method of characterizing mixed state SPT phases.
+It was concluded before that certain edge state of the SPT state with $\mathbb{Z}_2 \times \mathbb{Z}^\text{avg}_2$ symmetry might be trivialized by edge symmetry breaking (though the SPT state was still considered nontrivial)~\cite{MaWang2022}, where $\mathbb{Z}^\text{avg}_2$ is the average symmetry that only exists after disorder average.
+Our calculation indicates that the boundary state, which is related to the type-I strange correlator, may not be the best diagnosis for systems under decoherence; instead, the type-II strange correlator serves as another method of characterizing mixed-state SPT phases.
 The type-II strange correlator is to some extent analogous to the Edwards-Anderson correlator of spin glass systems.
-Indeed, as remarked in the numerical lattice model calculation, for each quantum trajectory the type-I strange correlator fluctuates in its sign while magnitude stays robust, signalling the presence of nontrivial correlation.
+Indeed, as remarked in the numerical lattice model calculation, for each quantum trajectory the type-I strange correlator fluctuates in its sign while magnitude stays robust, signaling the presence of nontrivial correlation.
 Although the type-I strange correlator vanishes over averaging, the squared order parameter, i.e., the type-II strange correlator, still captures the nontrivial information from the SPT state.